 How do you feel when you work your best but you don’t seem to get satisfied with the results of your efforts?

 Hopefully, it’s not your case, but that’s how some depressions start.

-Its effects aren’t always clear, but when nobody is watching, it’s not rare to find perfectionists losing themselves in despair for not being able to reach their self-imposed standards.
+Its effects aren’t always evident, but when nobody is watching, it’s not rare to find perfectionists losing themselves in despair for not being able to reach their self-imposed standards.

-In more serious cases, perfectionism becomes the trigger for depressions.
+In more severe cases, perfectionism becomes the trigger for depressions.

 Learn more about depression and make sure you don’t fall into its trap.

 As in all relationships, breaking up is just one step.

 You don’t forget old habits just because you don’t want them in your life anymore.